AC297r-MBTA-2018/Code-Documentation/index.md

         report.py
         segmentation.py
         visualization.py
+        []_driver.py
+        data/
+            cached_clusters/
+                'cached clustering results' - not published
+            cached_features/
+                'cached extracted rider-level pattern-of-use features' - not published cached_profiles/
+                'cached cluster profiles'
+            cached_viz/
+                'cached cluster geographical distribution visualization from the visualization module' input/
+                census/
+                    'census data'
+                geojson/
+                    'data to draw the maps'
+                afc_odx/
+                    'AFC/ODX data' - not published
+                fareprod/
+                    'Fare product data' - not published
+                stops/
+                    'MBTA Stops data' - not published
+            report_models/
+                report_cnn.h5

 ```

+A brief item description for ```MBTAdashboard```:

+- `app.py` module handles the communications between the front-end dashboard and the back-end Python codes.
+This is based on the Flask platform.
+- `src` directory contains a `utils.py` which is the back-end engine of the dashboard and a `json_generator_driver.py` which generates static json files for use in the limited Github version of the dashboard.
+- `static` directory contains static css, javascript and image files for the dashboard.
+- `templates` directory contains html files to render the dashboard.

-A brief description of each item in ```MBTAriderSegmentation/```:
+A brief item description for ```MBTAriderSegmentation```:

-- **`data/` directory** contains the input data files (i.e., US census data, geojson data which is used to draw maps) and output result files (i.e. extracted feature in `cached_features`, segmentation results in `cached_clusters`, profiled cluster summaries in `cached_profiles` and a trained CNN model to classify temporal patterns in `report_models`) .

-- **`config.py` module** defines global constants (e.g., data path, file prefix, rider type dictionary) that are used in the other modules.
+- `config.py` module sets global constants (e.g., data path, file prefix, rider type dictionary) that are used in the other modules.

-- **`feature.py` module** extracts different sets of rider-level features ([details](https://ac297r-mbta-2018.github.io/Final-Report/feature.html)) from transaction-level data and save the extracted features in the `data/cached_features/` directory.
+- `features.py` module extracts different sets of rider-level features ([details](https://ac297r-mbta-2018.github.io/Final-Report/feature.html)) from transaction-level data and save the extracted features in the `data/cached_features/` directory.

-- **`segmentation.py` module** implements the K-means and LDA clustering algorithm and save the rider features with its cluster assignment in the `data/cached_clusters/` directory.
+- `segmentation.py` module handles the actual rider segmentation procedure and saves the rider features with its cluster assignment in the `data/cached_clusters/` directory.

-- **`profile.py` module** aggregated the rider features by cluster assignments and generates a text summary that describes the cluster size, average number of trips, predicted rider type (by using the report.py module), weekday / weekend hours and the zip code associated with the most traffic for each cluster.
-The profiled clusters are saved in the `data/cached_profiles/` directory.
+- `profile.py` module profiles the clusters by summarizing cluster pattern-of-use features, inferring cluster demographics distributions as well as calling `report.py` module to produce a short descriptive text for each cluster.
+The cluster profiles are saved in the `data/cached_profiles/` directory.

-- **`report.py` module** is called by `profile.py` to format the generated cluster description for each cluster.
-The column of generated summary texts is appended to the profiled cluster data frame.

-- **`visualization.py` module** implements all types of visualization graphs in python.
+- `report.py` module handles automatic report generation.
+It is called by `profile.py`, and its results are appened as a an additional column to the cluster profiles data frame that is eventually saved in the `data/cached_profiles/` directory.

+- `visualization.py` module contains functions to generate various static visualizations to explore the clusters in python.

+- `[]_driver.py` files contain sample usage code for the indicated module (e.g. features_driver.py is sample code foe the features.py module).
+The only module without a driver.py is `report.py` because it is not directly used by users.

+- `data` directory contains the input data files from MBTA and external data sources (i.e., US census, MA geojson, MBTA geojson, MBTA AFC/ODX, MBTA fare product, MBTA stops) and output files from various modules in this package (i.e. extracted feature in `cached_features`, segmentation results in `cached_clusters`, profiled cluster summaries in `cached_profiles`, cached cluster geographical distribution visualizations in `cached_viz`, and a trained CNN model to classify temporal patterns in `report_models`).

 ## Installation